AndrewStaus/ML-Genetic-Breakout/README.md

     <li>Crossover</li>
     <li>Mutation</li>
   </ul>

-  An initial generation is created by creating a number of neural networks with random weight initializations.
+  These steps ensures that the agent pool stays diverse so that new approaches are tried, and the agents do not become stuck in local optima.

   <h3>Determine Fitness of Agents</h3>
+  Fitness is a measure of how well an agent performed a desired task.
+If a fitness function does not accurately reward desired activity, agents may be slow to learn or not ever progress.
-  The Generation plays the game and their fitness is determined by the score they achieve.
-If an agent gets stuck for too long without breaking a block, the game is also ended ensuring that there are no infinite loops.
+  To determine fitness the all agents in a generation play the game and their fitness is determined by the score they achieve.
+If an agent gets stuck for too long without breaking a block, the agent loses a life ensuring that there is not an incentive for the agents to enter infinite loops.
   <h3>Selection</h3>
-  Once fitness is determined, agents are selected stochastically weighted on their fitness.
-If an agent scored higher, they are more likely to be chosen.
+  Once fitness is determined, agents are selected stochastically, weighted on their fitness.
+Agents with higher fitness are are more likely to be chosen more often.
 Agents can be chosen more than once.
   <h3>Crossover</h3>
-  Once two agents are selected, crossover occurs.
+  Once two agents <i>(parents)</i> are selected, crossover occurs.
 Each weight and bias is given a 50% chance to be selected from either agent.
-The new resulting agent has 50% of the weights from one parent, and 50% of the weights from the other.
+The new resulting agent <i>(child)</i> has 50% of the weights from one parent, and 50% of the weights from the other.
   <h3>Mutation</h3>
-  The new agent then undergoes mutation.
+  The new agent <i>(child)</i> then undergoes mutation.
 A small portion of the weights and biases are chosen at random for change, and then slightly tweaked.
 </p>